drfear-zz/Hybrid-Vapoursynth-Tools-Plugins-Scripts_Manjaro-installer/README.md

 On the basis it is better to identify problems, and perhaps fix those, in advance of the actual install.
 I don't suppose you will actually do this step, but I feel an obligation to at least *try* to persuade you.

-5) Run, NOT as sudo,
+4) Run, NOT as sudo,

   `[user]$ ./hybrid_full_install.sh [<arguments>]`

   with any of the following optional arguments:

-  * passed through to pamac install (and thus applying to all pamac packages) are any of
+  * passed through to pamac install (and thus applying to all pamac packages) are any of pamac's own install options:

   `--ignore --overwrite --download-only -w -d --dry-run --as-deps --as-explicit --upgrade --no-upgrade --no-confirm`

-  * special to github installs and with explanations below are
+  * special to github installs and with explanations further down in this document are

   `--git-dry-run --git-no-confirm --git-no-install --git-force-all --git-retain-source --git-nodate-ok--git-only`

-  Once you have carefully studied the transcript of the dry run in Step 3 (be honest) and are confident all will go well, run
+  My suggestion is, after you have carefully studied the transcript of the dry run in Step 3 (be honest) and are confident all will go well, run

   `[user]$ ./hybrid_full_install.sh --no-confirm --git-no-confirm`